Awards and honors

 Dr. Gunter Fricke, Spender

-The Society of Food Chemistry (LChG) - a Division in the GDCh - annually awards the "Future Award of the Society of Food Chemistry" for the best dissertation in the subject of food chemistry .
-With prize money of 2,000 euros, which is made available through a private donation, an outstanding work is to be awarded, which stands out due to its innovative character and its special relevance for the future and the further development of the subject of food chemistry .
-The results of the doctorate must appear in at least one original scientific publication or be in print at the time of application.
-The prize is awarded at the celebratory meeting of the annual German Food Chemistry Days.
+The Society of Food Chemistry (LChG) - a Division in the GDCh - annually awards the "Future Award of the Society of Food Chemistry" for the best dissertation in the field of food chemistry .
+The prize money of 2,000 euros, which is provided through a private donation, is intended to honor an outstanding work that stands out for its innovative character and its particular relevance for the future and further development of the field of food chemistry .
+The results of the doctorate must have appeared in at least one original scientific publication or be in print at the time of application.
+The prize is awarded at the gala session of the annual German Food Chemistry Days.

-The prize was established in 2020 as a successor to the Gerhard Billek Prize on the initiative of Dr. Gunter Fricke as idealistic and financial supporter and board member of the LChG.
+The prize was launched in 2020 as the successor to the Gerhard Billek Prize on the initiative of Dr. Gunter Fricke as an ideological and financial supporter and the board of the LChG.

-Food chemists with a doctorate are encouraged to apply independently.
-The application must be accompanied by the following documents:
+Food chemists with doctorates are invited to apply independently.
+The following documents must be enclosed with the application:

 • Summary of the doctoral thesis

-• Letter of application with a convincing presentation of the innovative character and the relevance of the scientific results for the further development of the subject of food chemistry
+• Cover letter with a convincing presentation of the innovative character and relevance of the scientific results for the further development of the field of food chemistry

-• a CV of the candidate including contact details as well as
+• a CV of the candidate including contact details and

 • the dissertation as a PDF file.

-A group of experts, Dr. Gunter Fricke (Chair and donor), Frankfurt, Prof. Dr. Thomas Henle, Dresden, Thomas Böhm, Chemnitz, and Moritz Popp, Leinburg (WG JLC).
+The applicants’ eligibility for the award will be decided by a panel of experts consisting of Dr. Gunter Fricke (Chair and donor), Frankfurt, Prof. Dr. Thomas Henle, Dresden, Thomas Böhm, Chemnitz, and Moritz Popp, Leinburg (WG JLC).

-Proposals are to be submitted in electronic form to the chairman of the award jury, Dr. Gunter Fricke (donor), c/o Society of Food Chemistry – Division in the GDCh, email n.buerger@gdch.de.
+Proposals should be submitted in electronic form by April 15 of each year to the chairman of the jury, Dr. Gunter Fricke (donor), c/o Society of Food Chemistry – Division in the GDCh, email n.buerger@gdch.de.

-The award has been given so far (place at the time of the award):
+The award has been given to (location at the time of the award ceremony):

 2023